Weckyy702/RaychelCPU/README.md

 * C++ Guideline Suport Library by Microsoft: https://github.com/Microsoft/GSL
 * PNG++ is a modern wrapper around libPNG: https://github.com/mecwerks/png-plusplus
 * libPNG is the official library to create PNG images: https://github.com/glennrp/libpng
+* ncurses is an API allowing for GUI-like programs in the terminal https://github.com/mirror/ncurses ()

 I found a bug!!!
 -